|

 of the Kings of Piedmont.

-The First World War and its aftermath produced a crisis in Italian politics.
+World War I and its aftermath produced a crisis in Italian politics.
 In

 1919 and 1920 the Communists came close to launching a revolution, and a movement of the